 Hysteroscopy

 A hysteroscopy is a procedure to look inside your womb (uterus) to check for any problems.
-A hysteroscopy procedure is done using a narrow tube-like device called a hysteroscope.
-It’s passed into your vagina, past the neck of your womb (cervix) and up into your womb.
+It uses a narrow tube containing a camera.
+This is called a hysteroscope.
+The hysteroscope is passed into your vagina, through the neck of your womb (cervix) and into your womb.

 An image showing where a hysteroscope is passed